tristin/akka-sdk/samples/java-eventsourced-shopping-cart/README.md

 ## Designing

-To understand the Kalix concepts that are the basis for this example, see [Designing services](https://docs.kalix.io/java/development-process.html) in the documentation.
+To understand the Akka SDK concepts that are the basis for this example, see [Designing services](https://docs.kalix.io/java/development-process.html) in the documentation.

 ## Developing